Site Supervisor Resources

 - We suggest reviewing the Completing a Form or Evaluation article on the Time2Track support page.
 This article walks you through the steps you need to complete a form or evaluation.
 Note the following:

-- Time2Track will send an email alert when a forms or evaluation needs your attention.
+- Time2Track will send an email alert when a form or evaluation needs your attention.
 You can simply click on the link which will take you directly to the document for you to complete.
 This works best in Chrome.

 - You can always log into your account at any time and view all of your approval requests, forms and evaluations.

 - Forms or evaluations that have been approved by Stetson cannot be edited by any respondents.
-If you need to edit a form that has already been approved, please contact our Admin at email@example.com to have them unapprove it.
+If you need to edit a form that has already been approved, please contact our Admin at [email protected] to have them unapproved it.

 - You must provide a response for each item.
 If you are unable to appropriately assess the student’s skills on any given question, please select a 3 and leave the question number in the section provided titled, “Please note student’s areas for improvement which you have observed” and note that you are unable to assess at this time.